 The Cinema Line exists for cinematographers, filmmakers, creators and all people involved in content production.
 We believe that it will contribute to the evolution and popularization of content production centered on the Cinema Line's look and variety.
-As I mentioned, we see the diversification of movie content in various fields of OTT, as I mentioned, and to the websites and social media.
+As I mentioned, we see the diversification of movie content in various fields of OTT, websites and social media.
 Also, the demand for videos for personal use, such as weddings and vlogs, are increasing.
 Along with this trend, creators are also becoming more and more interested in impressive cinematic expressions.
-In response to such needs, we developed the cinematic look cultivated through the development of cinema camera, such as VENICE, and the high operability and reliability that meet the demands of creators for a wider range of users.
+In response to such needs, we developed the cinematic look cultivated through the development of cinema cameras such as VENICE and the high operability and reliability that meet the demands of creators for a wider range of users.